nuuuwan/news_lk3_data/README.md

 The Israeli security forces have said that this has been a part of the Find to find those caught by Hamas.

 Sinn has said that the cemetery has been destroyed and has been investigating the pictures and social media films.

+CNN said that Israeli soldiers were planning to deliberately carry out this as it was heading towards Gaza.

+CNN also pointed out that the destruction of graves is a violation of international law.

+CNN said lawyers say Israel's action is equivalent to war crimes.

+The Israeli Security Force spokesman said that the destruction of the 16 -year -olds could not be destroyed.

+Israeli security forces have said that their main purpose is to rescue hostages and find their bodies.

 ...